-- The Aggregate Corporate Risk Map, which covers all risks in the company's inventory and is reviewed and updated at least annually. - Updating the analysis of physical risks arising from climate change in Enagás facilities, in accordance with the Regulation and delegated acts of the European taxonomy for sustainable activities, which assesses the climate variables to which the infrastructures are most exposed based on climate projections, so that, in addition to quantifying the impact of physical risks on them, the necessary adaptation measures to protect them can be defined. - The update of ESG risks (Environmental, Social & Governance) as transversal risks in the Enagás Risk Control and Management Model, as well as the ESG risk matrix, in which risks with a transversal ESG component are classified in accordance with the material topics included in the Enagás ESG MODEL.
+Transition Act.
+This analysis mainly contemplates the measurement of the impact of physical and transitional risks arising from climate change at Enagás facilities, in accordance with the Regulation and delegated acts of the European taxonomy of sustainable activities.
+In the assessment of physical risks, in addition to quantifying the impact of the risks on them, the necessary adaptation measures for their protection were established.

+The update of ESG risks (Environmental, Social & Governance) as transversal risks in the Enagás Risk Control and Management Model, as well as the ESG risk matrix, in which risks with a transversal ESG component are classified in accordance with the material topics included in the Enagás ESG model.